Sneaky1000/pi-in-python/README.md

 # pi-in-python

-I graphed Pi in Python while in-between projects because I felt like it.
-Here is the result.
+I used an equation to demonstrate and showcase the irrationality of Pi in Python.

+Note: This project will not be updated.